wpmudev/multi-db/Readme.md

  * The `new db` column should display a green `exists` on each line.
  * The `status` column should show `not in new db` on each line.

-When you’ve verified that everything looks right, click the link in step 4 of that screen.
-Once the process completes, click the link in step 6 to refresh the page.
-You should now see table in new db under the status column for each row.
+When you’ve verified that everything looks right, click the link in step 5 of that screen.
+Once the process completes, click the link in step 7 to refresh the page.
+You should now see 'table in new db' under the status column for each row.

 If all is good there, then you have successfully completed your multi-db installation!
 Congratulations!